 Dutch Bros Soft Top Recipe (Copycat)

 You don’t need to drive to Dutch Bros to taste this popular add-on.
-We have a foolproof soft top recipe that you can make even a day in advance.
+I have a foolproof soft top recipe that you can make even a day in advance.

 Invite your friends over and impress them with your new barista skills!